embroider-build/embroider/REPLACING-COMPONENT-HELPER.md

 <this.titleBar />
 ```

-When `ensureSafeComponent` sees a component class, it converts it into a component definition so it can be safely invoked.
-In the future, we expect Ember to gain the ability to natively invoke component classes, at which point we can make `ensureSafeComponent` pass component classes through unchanged when it sees those Ember versions.
+On old Ember versions (< 3.25), when `ensureSafeComponent` sees a component class, it converts it into a component definition so it can be safely invoked.
+On newer Ember versions, it does nothing because component classes are directly invokable.

 **Caution**: old-style components that have their template in `app/templates/components` instead of co-located next to their Javascript in `app/components` can't work correctly when discovered via their component class, because there's no way to locate the template.
 They should either port to being co-located (which is a simple mechanical transformation and highly recommended) or should import their own template and set it as `layout` as was traditional in addons before co-location was available.